Seven Lions: Style and equipment

 Seven Lions uses Image-Line's digital audio station FL Studio, and Image-Line has named him an official FL Power User.
 Among the analog equipment he uses as of June 2014: Dynaudio BM5A monitors.

 Seven Lions' production style has been described by reviewers as trance, dubstep, bass music, and electro, though he incorporates other genres as well.
 When asked in 2013 how he would define his genre, he stated, "I like a little bit of everything to be honest, so I try and make a little bit of everything...
 I try and keep my style on what I want to do, so I have dubstep songs, glitch-hop, electro, trance."

 Critics have in particular noted his blend of trance and dubstep.
 Thump clarified in April 2014 that "Seven Lions is currently one the biggest names in EDM, thanks to his unique and powerful brand of melodic, larger-than-life soundscapes that... mesh massive bass drops with emotional progressive-trance breakdowns."
 In 2014, Seven Lions' explained that "I think that whole dubstep/trance sound was basically just from having an open mind about different genres and realizing that most of the trance I liked was at 140 bpm and most dubstep I liked was at 140 bpm, so it naturally made sense."

 Seven Lions' has described himself as a fan of "epic" music, and he is a long-time metal and fantasy fan, inspired by groups such as his favorite band Opeth.
 Although he produces electronic music, he doesn't always listen to it, unless actively looking for music to put into his DJ set.
 He has stated that "I’m always into Viking Metal, I like folky stuff.
 I like stuff that really takes you out of somewhere you are and puts you somewhere else."
 Among his favorite metal bands are Ensiferum, Månegarm, Opeth, and Storm Corrosion.

 Personal life

-As of 2020, Seven Lions lives in Woodinville, WA with his wife Emmi Babi and their girlfriend Courtney Simpson.
+As of 2020, Seven Lions lives in Woodinville, Washington, with his wife Emma.